Main Content

 Jerry Stenseth Scholarship

-Emma Christianson was presented with the 2022 Jerry Stenseth Memorial Scholarship by Mike Spears.
+Avery Skaar was presented with the 2024 Jerry Stenseth Memorial Scholarship by Board Member Mike Barry.

 Heidi Anenson Memorial Scholarship